 If you've never made your own mouthwash, you probably have a couple of questions about how to go about doing so.

-That's why in this article, we'll answer the following questions:
+We'll answer the following questions:

-- What is the best natural mouthwash?
+- What is the best mouthwash with natural ingredients?

 - How can you make your own mouthwash?